kaleykwan/serverlesslivestream1/blog.md

 ## Moving Forward

+When I entered this program, I knew very little about coding and was a little bit intimidated.
+But over the course of the camp, I learned about web development, Serverless and Azure functions, and how to brainstorm and build my own project from scratch.
+I faced challenges and bumps along the way with the development of the idea and the implementation of the project, but that allowed me to grow as both a coder and as a person.

 There are a lot of features that can be added to expand the web app, including a field in the form for a task description, and a history of a user's tasks.
 Additionally, there are a lot of other potential uses for this web app outside of the time blocking productivity method!

 ## Thanks and Acknowledgements
-Thank you to BitProject for hosting such a fun and educational camp, to my instructors for being patient and helpful whenever my code deigned not to work, and especially to my mentor for readily helping me debug every problem.
+Thank you to BitProject for hosting such a fun and educational camp, to my instructors for being patient and helpful whenever my code deigned not to work, and especially to my mentor Rohan for readily helping me debug every problem.
 Most of these tools were entirely new to me, so building this web app was a really fun challenge and a really great opportunity to learn more about Serverless and Azure functions!